wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-advanced-hunting/includes/kusto.md

 ### Comments

-A short comment has been added to the beginning of the query to describe what it’s for.
+A short comment has been added to the beginning of the query to describe what it's for.
 This comment helps if you later decide to save the query and share it with others in your organization.
 Comments are ignored by the Kusto processor.

 ```PowerShell
 // Finds PowerShell execution events that could involve a download